mashhype/AndroidApps/README.md

 Two basic games here:

-1. Shapes Matching game - This game demonstrates how to use touch events, android graphics library, The game works as follows:
+1. Shapes Matching game - This game demonstrates how to use touch events and the android graphics library, The game works as follows:
 Initialize shapes on a grid  that you can move from one cell to another.
 Shapes swap positions when shape x intersects shape y.
 Clicking in the grid but not on the shape shuffles the shapes.
 Clicking on a shape highlights all of the shapes that are the same.